-If you have an EVgo account and received your EVgo RFID program card, then you can use it to quickly start a charge after it's been activated.
+If you have an EVgo account and ordered an EVgo RFID program card, then you can use it to quickly start a charge after it's been activated.
 The RFID program card is a great backup if you are charging in a location with a poor signal or simply prefer to start a charging session without using your mobile device.

 - Start a charging session with your RFID program card